-As well as indicating that Günderrode views consciousness as developing within the material world, this passage helps clarify the claim in “Idea of the Earth” and “Letters” that “the idea of the Indians of the transmigration of souls corresponds to this opinion[.]”
+As well as indicating that Günderrode views consciousness as developing within the material world, this passage helps clarify the claim in “Idea of the Earth” and “Letters” that “the idea of the Indians of the transmigration of souls corresponds to this opinion.”
 Günderrode views the dissolution of finite beings and their reconstitution in new forms as a kind of reincarnation.
-Human beings and their minds are not the unique pinnacle of existence, but one form among many in a series that develops through and beyond human beings towards closer connection with the divine.
-According to Günderrode, human beings are not the ultimate or even penultimate form in this sequence, but simply one stage of the development of the soul.
+Human beings and their minds are not the unique pinnacle of existence but one form among many in a series that develops through and beyond human beings towards closer connection with the divine.
+According to Günderrode, human beings are not the ultimate or even penultimate form in this sequence but simply one stage of the development of the soul.

 The idea that human beings are part of a development of the world to consciousness and/or towards the divine or the absolute is, of course, not unique to Günderrode.
 In this, she draws not only on Hindu and Buddhist beliefs, but also on work by her contemporaries and predecessors, including Schelling, Fichte, and the Early German Romantics.
 However, unlike many European philosophers, Günderrode draws the implication from siting consciousness within the world and developing within it that the nonhuman world should not be viewed as inert or as available for human exploitation.

 The view of the nonhuman world as material that could or should be worked on by human beings, especially through the use of their reason, was widespread at the time Günderrode was writing (as well as before and since).
-For example, in The Vocation of Humankind Fichte states:
+For example, in The Vocation of Man Fichte states:

-Nature must gradually enter a condition which allows one to calculate and reckon safely on its regular pace, and which keeps its force steady in a definite relation with the power which is destined to control it—the power of man. [….]
-Cultivated lands shall animate and moderate the inert and hostile atmosphere of primeval forests, deserts, and swamps. [….
-H]uman power, enlightened and armed by its discoveries, shall control [nature] without effort and peacefully maintain any conquest once it is made.
-(Fichte 83, trans.
-Preuss)
+Nature must gradually enter a condition which allows one to calculate and reckon safely on its regular pace, and which keeps its force steady in a definite relation with the power which is destined to control it—the power of man. . . .
+Cultivated lands shall animate and moderate the inert and hostile atmosphere of primeval forests, deserts, and swamps. . . .
+Human power, enlightened and armed by its discoveries, shall control [nature] without effort and peacefully maintain any conquest once it is made.
+(Fichte 83)

 In this passage, Fichte construes the natural world as “inert” and human beings as “destined” to “control” nature through the use of their reason.
 We can find similar claims by others, for example Herder (IV:239).
 Even Novalis and Schlegel, famously concerned with transforming Fichte’s “not-I” into a “you” (Novalis III:430), have been criticized for viewing the nonhuman world as something to be appropriated, or at least worked on and shaped, by a creative subject (Pnevmonidou 273–75; Roetzel 370).

 For Günderrode, by contrast, although human beings have a place in the development of both consciousness and the earth, their role is neither to master the nonhuman nor to shape it.
 Instead, human beings are part of nature and can work on themselves as part of nature’s internal movement towards perfection.
-In “Idea of the Earth” and “Letters,” we saw how this occurs through the enhancement or increase of life during periods when the elements are organized into living beings, including as human beings: as Günderrode writes in these pieces, “each mortal gives back to the earth a raised, more developed elemental life[.]”
+In “Idea of the Earth” and “Letters,” we saw how this occurs through the enhancement or increase of life during periods when the elements are organized into living beings, including human beings: as Günderrode writes in these pieces, “each mortal gives back to the earth a raised, more developed elemental life.”

 The narrator of “Story of a Brahmin” elaborates on the idea of the self-development of the individual within a developing whole: